• Skip to primary navigation

 In our testing, Sound Recognition was shown to be reliable at not only detecting sounds, but distinguishing them from other sounds, too.
 However, as Apple warns in the Settings app, it is not a perfect feature and should not take the place of more stringent devices and services.

-What happens iOS 14 recognizes a sound?
+What happens when iPhone or HomePod recognizes a sound?

 When iOS 14 recognizes a sound with Sound Recognition, the user receives a push notification to their phone that says “Sound Recognition”.
 The user then needs to swipe down on this notification or long-press to see which sound was recognized and to optionally snooze notifications for that sound for five minutes, twenty minutes, or two hours.